Basantallam/unilm/dit/object_detection/README.md

 ## Fine-Tuning On FUNSD

-If you woud like to fine-tune the Object Detection Model on FUNSD.
-You can run the following commands:
+### If you woud like to fine-tune the DiT Graphical Object Detection Model on FUNSD, you can run the following commands:

 ### Clone Detectron2 Repository, which will be our detection Framework